 The dressing for this salad fires on all cylinders with big bursts of hot, acidic, sweet, and savory elements all in balance.
 The dressing coats crisp fried pork rinds, softening them up slightly, and making them taste almost bright and refreshing when coupled with plenty of fresh herbs and bean sprouts.

 Why this recipe works:

-- A combination of both dried and fresh Thai chilies, sugar, fish sauce, and lime juice make a dressing that is bold and delicious.
+- A combination of both dried and fresh Thai chiles, sugar, fish sauce, and lime juice make a dressing that is bold and delicious.

-- Pounding the garlic and chilies in a mortar and pestle releases more flavors than a food processor or hand-chopping do.
+- Pounding the garlic and chiles in a mortar and pestle releases more flavors than a food processor or hand-chopping do.

 - Packaged fried pork rinds absorb a ton of flavor from the dressing.

 - 1 small red onion, split in half from pole to pole and thinly sliced

 - 2 scallions, thinly sliced on a sharp bias